ImplFerris/microbit-book/src/quick-start.md

 cargo embed
 ```

 The first LED in the top row of the display matrix should start blinking now.
+If you are able to flash successfully and see the blinking effect, congratulations!